SodaPaani/designthinkingstudio/README.md

 ---

-## 🧭 How to use this
+## 🧭 My approach

-Each framework includes:
-- What it is
+I don’t use frameworks as templates.
-- When I use it
+I use them to:
-- How it works
+- clarify problems before jumping to solutions
-- My perspective
+- challenge assumptions
+- create space for better thinking

+---

-This is a living collection that evolves with my practice.
+## 🔄 This is a living system

+Each framework evolves as I apply it in real-world contexts.
+What you see here is not static... it reflects how my thinking develops over time.